Cockermouth and Workington Railway: Workington Dock

 In 1860, one of the Fletchers wrote on behalf of local coal- and iron-masters to the Workington Harbour trustees calling for a wet-dock at Workington to accommodate the growing traffic from local industry (and the expected increase in traffic from the proposed Penrith-Cockermouth and Lamplugh-Bridgefoot rail links) and to combat the loss of trade to the newly opened wet dock at Maryport.
 The trustees consulted John Hawkshaw, who reported that the subsoil on both sides of the Derwent was gravel and sand, and consequently construction of a wet dock was beyond the trustees' means.
 Lord Lonsdale then offered to build a tidal dock north of the river at his own expense (in return for half of the revenue from it).
-(Note: The dock was designed by Alexander Meadows Rendel) Having obtained the Workington Dock Act 1861 (24 & 25 Vict. c. lxxxiii) for a tidal dock in 1861, in 1863, with construction of the dock well under way, Lord Lonsdale secured the Workington Wet Dock Act 1863 (26 & 27 Vict. c. xvi) authorising its operation as a wet dock; the first coal shipment from the new Lonsdale Dock (120 tons from the Clifton Colliery) took place in September 1864.
+(Note: The dock was designed by Alexander Meadows Rendel) Having obtained the Workington Dock Act 1861 (24 & 25 Vict. c. lxxxiii) for a tidal dock, then, with construction of the dock well under way, Lord Lonsdale secured the Workington Wet Dock Act 1863 (26 & 27 Vict. c. xvi) authorising its operation as a wet dock; the first coal shipment from the new Lonsdale Dock (120 tons from the Clifton Colliery) took place in September 1864.